Grey Wiese: Early life

-In 2018, he released the single "You and Me" with Julia Grigoreva-Appolonova.
-A month later, they released a video, starring Aleksandra Kutsevol, Oleg Yakovlev's civil wife.
+In 2018, he released the single "You and Me" with Andrei Grigorev-Appolonov Jr. A month later, they released a video, starring Aleksandra Kutsevol, Oleg Yakovlev's civil wife.
 The video scored more than a million views on YouTube.
 The song hit the Russian iTunes chart for several weeks, rising to 4th place.

 In September 2018, with Andrei Grigorev-Appolonov Jr., Sergey organized a musical band #AppolonovGang.
 In November 2018 they released "Deja Vu" in Russian written by Giorgio Moroder and Sia.